April 15, 2016

 “The winners of the Yara Prize this past decade have had one thing in common, a profound impact on African agriculture.
 For Yara, both the African Green Revolution Forum and the Yara Prize have been important building blocks in what has become our African business agenda and our commitment to the continent,” says CEO and President Svein Tore Holsether.

 In 2016, however, this work enters a new phase, as the Yara Prize becomes the Africa Food Prize.
-Yara is still a founding partner, together with the Alliance for a Green Revolution in Africa (AGRA).
+Yara is still a founding partner, together with the Alliance for a Green Revolution in Africa - external link (AGRA).

 By moving and renaming the prize, this $100,000 award is given a distinct African home, African identity and also African ownership.